rodolfoamarques/full-stack-backend-code-challenge/README.md

 - As the Twitter API is rate limited retrieving tweets for a maximum of 10 projects will be sufficient

-- Add your submission to Github as a private repo and add the following Sportdec team members as collaborators:
+- Publish your submission to Github as a repo, adding the following Sportdec team members as collaborators:
   - `@dereklawless`
   - `@onlydave`